Techtonica/curriculum/best-practice-in-development/best-practice-in-client-side-development.md

 ### Lesson

-- [About dummy text Lorem ipsum (10 min)](https://www.blindtextgenerator.com/about-lorem-ipsum) - Lorem Ipsum refers to text that developer and designer use as replacement text when the real text is not available.
+- [About dummy text Lorem ipsum (10 min)](https://www.blindtextgenerator.com/about-lorem-ipsum) - Lorem Ipsum refers to text that developer/designer use as replacement text when the real text is not available.
 The purpose of Lorem Ipsum is to create a natural looking block of text (sentence, paragraph, page, etc.) that doesn't distract from the layout.
 Similar there is Lorem Picsum which refers to images that developer/designer use as filler images when the real images are not available.
 Link to pick up dummy text : [Lorem Ipsum](https://www.lipsum.com/) Link to pick up dummy images :[Lorem Picsum](https://picsum.photos/)